luckyluke007/50th-site/alumniweekend2015/parking-shuttles.md

 Parking and transportation around campus can be a bit challenging.
 To make Alumni Weekend accessible and convenient to attend, we will provide complementary parking and shuttle service to support Alumni Weekend events.

-Parking is free of charge (no permit required) in the majority of lots on the UCSC campus starting at 5 p.m. on Friday until 8 a.m. on Monday.

 #### **Please check back for more information.**

 <!--